uservidya/python-web-stack/README.md

 Do we need to provide options to use a non-localhost database, even multiple databases?
 Maybe not...

+There might need to be an option to run gunicorn on a different port (using `--bind`).
+Default is 8000 which conflicts with Django's runserver, and will fail if you have multiple sites.

 #### `rmsite`

 `rmsite <sitename>` removes a site with name `<sitename>`